 - You might also see a stamp, date, and signature by the customs authority that the package went through

-If you want to create your own commercial invoice, the following websites can help you get started:
+If you want to create your own commercial invoice or use a template, the following websites can help you get started:

 Previous Post:How Free Shipping Can Increase Sales